-New features are introduced in Elgg every few months in minor new feature releases.
-These versions are identified by the second digit (1.8.0).
+Whenever we introduce new features, we'll bump the middle version number.
 These releases aren't as mature as bugfix release, but are considered stable and useable.

+We make every effort to be backward compatible in these releases, so plugins should work from minor release to minor release.

-Though these releases try to be backward compatible, features are added, unused code removed, and overall improvements are made, so plugins and themes might need to be updated to make use of the new and improved features.
+However, plugins might need to be updated to make use of the new features.

-7.3.3 Major Releases (x.0.0)
+7.3.3 Major/Breaking Releases (x.0.0)